Why does SASC invest in charities and social enterprises?

 Your organisation must be a registered charity, community interest company (CIC) or other regulated social sector organisation.
 Other incorporated entities with evidence of embedded social mission may be eligible but will need to comply with Big Society Capital's governance agreement.
 Our Community Investment Fund supports organisations based in England that are focused on and led by their local community.
 The Third Sector Investment Fund and our new Social & Sustainable Housing fund can invest in social sector organisations across the UK.
-Eligible organisations across both our funds will have to demonstrate: a clear social mission with significant measurable, direct outcomes; a strong management with proven capability to deliver; a robust business plan and financial projections; a clear demonstration of how investment repayment will be made and good corporate governance.
+Eligible organisations across both all funds will have to demonstrate: a clear social mission with significant measurable, direct outcomes; a strong management with proven capability to deliver; a robust business plan and financial projections; a clear demonstration of how investment repayment will be made and good corporate governance.
 See Our Funds for more information.

 What type of funding is available from SASC?

-SASC can provide both secured and unsecured loans (which means we don't take a charge against your assets).
-We can also provide equity type funding such as revenue participation notes.
+SASC can provide loans and quasi-equity funding such as revenue participation notes.
 Our investments are tailored to the needs of the organisations we finance and can be used for financing specific projects, investing in staff and other overheads, developing a new product or service, buying and/or developing property, supporting payment by results (PBR) programmes and other contracts as well as bridging finance.
 Length of available loans varies between the funds (up to 10 years for the Third Sector Investment and Social & Sustainable Housing funds and longer-term support from our Community Investment Fund).

 What happens once I've submitted my application to SASC?